-Evidently, food production comes at a price, yet 31% to 40% of the U.S. post-harvest food supply is wasted.3 Food waste itself both demands additional resources to process and incurs additional to reduce more greenhouse gas emissions than technological interventions.4 environmental burdens.
-For example, uneaten food contributes most to U.S. municipal waste, the largest source of U.S. methane emissions.2 Halving our global food waste by 2050 was projected with food insecurity.
-In 2015, 23.2% of the Baltimore City population (144,360 individuals) was food-insecure, meaning that they lacked sufficient resources to acquire enough food to meet their needs.^{5,6} es of food waste are not inevitable and can be prevented at the household level with simple measures, such as improved planning to prevent the overbuying and over-preparing of foods.7 overs into bins at the Weigh Your Waste event.
-Photos by Ivory Loh.
+Evidently, food production comes at a price, yet 31% to 40% of the U.S. post-harvest food supply is wasted.
+Food waste itself both demands additional resources to process and incurs additional to reduce more greenhouse gas emissions than technological interventions.

+Clearly, the U.S. food supply system is plagued with efficiency losses.
+But the true tragedy is that food waste coexists environmental burdens.
+For example, uneaten food contributes most to U.S. municipal waste, the largest source of U.S. methane emissions.
+Halving our global food waste by 2050 was projected with food insecurity.
+In 2015, 23.2% of the Baltimore City population (144,360 individuals) was food-insecure, meaning that they lacked sufficient resources to acquire enough food to meet their needs.